 Background

-Horse Sport Ireland is delighted to re-launch the starting (breaking) scheme for owners of future breeding performance sport horses including fillies, young mares, and stallions.
+Horse Sport Ireland is delighted to re-launch the Starting scheme for owners of future breeding performance sport horses including fillies, young mares, and stallions.
 This scheme is funded by the Department of Agriculture, Food, and the Marine (DAFM) by National Breeding Services.
-In 2023 the scheme was split into three distinct categories – a starting (breaking) scheme and two schooling levels.
+In 2023 the scheme was split into three distinct categories – a starting scheme and two schooling levels.
 Continuity will be allowed across the schemes, but not in the same year.

 The aim of this initiative is to incentivise Irish breeders to produce future breeding horses through a designated training pathway.
 This adds value to these young horses while providing information to their owners regarding their positive and negative traits, and aids breeders with informed decision making.

-Successful applicants are eligible to receive up to €1000 in receipted training and associated expenses over a 6-week period pending compliance with the relevant conditions.
+Successful applicants are eligible to receive up to €1,000 in receipted training and associated expenses over a 6-week period pending compliance with the relevant conditions.

 Breeders may apply for up to two horses to participate in the scheme but only one option (starting or schooling) may be selected for each horse per annum.

-Horses must be DAFM approved studbook registered/endorsed and born in 2021 or 2022 to avail of the starting option.
+Horses must be DAFM approved studbook registered/endorsed and born in 2022 or 2023 to avail of the starting option.

 This scheme includes breeders and owners of Native Rare Breeds (Irish Draughts, Connemara Ponies and Kerry Bog Ponies), aiming to purpose these equines, incentivise their production and retention as future breeding horses.
 This initiative supports identifying target populations and purposes for which to market their horses and ponies and adds overall a value and appeal to Native Rare Breeds in Ireland.

-All supporting documents must be returned by 14th August 2025 OR 2 weeks post completion of Starting (whichever is earlier)
+All supporting documents must be returned by 23rd July 2026 OR 2 weeks post completion of Starting (whichever is earlier)

 Please CLICK HERE for further information on Terms and Conditions.